 Fort Worth Lawyer for Criminal Proceedings

-If you have been charged with any kind of crime in Tarrant County or a nearby community in North Central Texas, do not delay in seeking legal representation.
-Townsend, Gebhardt & Eppes, PLLC aggressively defends clients throughout Fort Worth, Cleburne, Weatherford, Arlington, and many surrounding areas.
+If you have been charged with any kind of crime in Tarrant County, Parker County, Johnson County, or a nearby community in North Central Texas, do not delay in seeking legal representation.
+Gebhardt and Eppes, PLLC aggressively defends clients throughout Fort Worth, Cleburne, Weatherford, Arlington, and many surrounding areas.

-Our Fort Worth criminal defense attorneys have over three decades of combined experience on both sides of the aisle, providing you with a fully-informed and well-rounded perspective on criminal charges.
-Call 817-502-3600 today to have our lawyers review your case during a free, confidential consultation.
+Our Fort Worth criminal defense attorneys have over four decades of combined experience on both sides of the aisle, providing you with a fully informed and well-rounded perspective on criminal charges.
+We’ll work with you to understand your rights all throughout the Texas criminal process.
+Call (817) 502-3600 today to have our lawyers review your case during a free, confidential consultation.

 A police investigation begins at the scene of an alleged crime.
 If there is enough evidence to establish probable cause (reasonable grounds to make an arrest or receive an arrest warrant), law enforcement can move forward with taking an alleged offender into custody.